 Joan Evans, Cheyenne

-Joan Evans served as the Director of the Wyoming Department of Workforce Services from 2007 to July, 2015.
+Joan is currently the First Vice President at George K. Baum & Company.
+She served as the Director of the Wyoming Department of Workforce Services from 2007 to July, 2015.
 As head of Workforce Services, she steered the department in developing persons for a demand-driven workforce, responsive to private-sector worker and employer needs.
 Prior to her state service, Joan was with the Carbon County Higher Education Center in Rawlins for 16 years, including serving as the Director from 2004 to 2007.
 Joan has spent much of her career working with adult students who were seeking training for career advancement and developing training programs to meeting Wyoming’s economy.
 Evans holds a bachelor’s degree in finance and a master’s degree in adult education from the University of Wyoming.
 In 2011, she was selected for the prestigious Toll Fellowship Program by the Council of State Governments.

 Frank Galey, Vice Chair, Laramie

 Frank Galey is currently the Dean of the College of Agriculture and Natural Resources at the University of Wyoming.
 The college mission is to be a leader in cultivating healthy, sustainable systems for Wyoming’s agriculture, environment and natural resources, and rural communities.
 This is done through the application of the land grant principles of teaching, research, and extension.
 Before becoming dean of the college, Frank was the Director of the Wyoming State Veterinary Laboratory.
 Prior to that, he served as a faculty member doing teaching, research, and service at the School of Veterinary Medicine at the University of California, Davis.
 A Wyoming native, Frank is a graduate of Leadership Wyoming Class of 2006.

 Ron Hansen, Lander